DinnerBuffet/TTSCarcassonne/README.md

 In Atom, go to File->Settings->Packages->Click on settings for tabletopsimulator-lua

-Check "Experimental: Insert other files specified in source code"
+Check "#include other files"

-Under "Experimental: Base path for files you wish to #include", paste the path to your git folder
+Under "Base path for files you wish to #include", paste the path to your git folder

-Recommended: Check "Experimental: Ignore files from outwith the TTS folder"

 Now load Carcassonne from the workshop and make a new save file.
 Load that save file.

+Now right-click your Project explorer on the left side and choose "Add project folder" and choose your git folder.

 You should now be able to edit the code as separate files, rather than one big global file.
+Select Packages->Tabletop Simulator->Save and Play to update and load your save file with script changes.

 ## Recommended packages